 TIPS TO MAKING CREAMY PARMESAN RISOTTO

 Although I try to provide you with exact measurements in terms of how much broth to use, this will vary each and every time you prepare.
 This will also depend on how much you are going to prepare.
-Have at least 8 cups of broth at the ready.
+Have at least eight cups of broth at the ready.

-Please note that a huge part of this recipe is about technique, and not necessarily the amounts of this or that.
+Please note that a huge part of this recipe is about technique, and not necessarily the amounts of this, or that.
 Trust your judgment on taste and texture.
 Use one cup of risotto, or the entire box.
 Totally up to you.
 Just have enough broth or stock on hand.
-Always keeping in mind to incorporate in small amounts.
+Always keeping in mind to incorporate the broth in small amounts.
 Have stock left over?
 Save for another recipe.

 Serve immediately as the grains tend to continue to cook.
 Creamy Parmesan Risotto can be a first course, main course, or can also serve as an accompaniment to Osso Buco, Braised Short Ribs, Braciole, or along side a gorgeous Filet and Broiled Lobster Tail.
 The possibilities are endless.

 SEARED SCALLOPS WITH CREAMY PARMESAN RISOTTO